maxveldink/openfeature-sdk-sorbet/README.md

 ### Note on `Structure`

 The OpenFeature specification defines [Structure as a potential return type](https://openfeature.dev/specification/types#structure).
 This is somewhat ambiguous in Ruby, further complicated by `T::Struct` that we get from Sorbet.
-For now, the type I've elected here is `T::Hash[T.untyped, T.untyped]` for flexibility but with a little more structure than a YML or JSON parsable string.
+For now, the type I've elected here is `T.any(T::Array[T.untyped], T::Hash[T.untyped, T.untyped]` (loosely, either an Array of untyped members or a Hash with untyped keys and untyped values) for flexibility but with a little more structure than a YML or JSON parsable string.
 This decision might change in the future upon further interpretation or new versions of the specification.

 ### Provider Interface